New England Folk Festival

 - Family Resource and Activities Room: A hands-on room for kids, teens, and adults to enjoy arts, crafts, and puppet play.

 - Food: may be eaten only in the cafeteria or outdoors!
-It is not permitted in any of the other rooms or the hallways of the Middle or High School.
+It is not permitted in any of the other rooms or the hallways of the School.
 Be aware that vendors who need to be at their booth and Festival staff who must be at certain volunteer posts have been given exemptions from this restriction.
 Non-glass sealed water bottles, such as sports bottles, are permitted, but must remain sealed when not in use.

 - Crafts: Handmade items are for sale from a juried selection of vendors.
 Many exhibitors demonstrate their work.